OpenSecuritySummit/oss2019/content/faq/I'm-a-Remote-participant-faq.md

 On Monday, we start with light/planning Working Sessions in the morning and carry out a briefing over lunch.

 ### How can I join the sessions I've registered for?
-Open the Google Meet URL and join the session.
+Open the Google Meet/Zoom URL and join the session.
-Meet URLs will be available from 10:00 p.m., Sunday, 3 June 2018.
+Remote URLs will be available from 10:00 p.m., Sunday, 3 June 2018.

 ### How do the sessions work for remote participants?
 Join the Google Meet and follow and participate in the session using Chat to ask questions or to indicate that you wish to address the session.
 You can request copies of slides, etc., and contribute to the outcomes.